-If you have feedback or a complaint that relates to the actual manner in which the organization is led or managed by the Executive Director, then your feedback / complaint will be referred to the Board.
-CLSBoard@communitylivingsociety.ca.
+If you have feedback or a complaint that relates to the actual manner in which the organization is led or managed by the CEO, then your feedback / complaint will be referred to the Board.
+You can direct this email to email@example.com or call the Director of Quality and Innovation at 604.571.4852

-NOTE: This email is being directed in confidence to the Director of Quality and Innovation to ensure your concerns are dealt with in a confidential and timely fashion by the appropriate party.
+NOTE: Your concerns will be directed in confidence to the Director of Quality and Innovation to ensure your concerns are dealt with in a confidential and timely fashion by the appropriate party.
 Your feedback / complaint will be referred to the appropriate Director within the organization who is responsible for the issue in question, and that person will follow up with you promptly.

 Formed by families over thirty years ago, CLS continues to be led by the principles of individual and family-driven service.
 The organization was originally created as a not-for-profit society and independent planning agency, to assist their children as they moved from institutions into the community.
 It was the strong leadership of these families that moved the government of the time to agree to re-direct funding to community-based opportunities.